VersaNest/Project-Mars/README.md

 Only authorised users can access the application with valid Email and Password.

-The project was built using C#, Selenium WebDriver, and SpecFlow, focusing on automated testing for user interactions like adding, updating, and deleting languages and skills.

 **Features Implemented**
   - User Authentication - Login with valid credentials, Create new account, Remember Me functionality, Forgot password.
   - Profile management - Add, update, and delete fucntionalities for languages and skills